 In view of the new normal business environment, the Group will continue to be cautious in managing the business risk; be well prepared to tackle the challenges in such an ever-changing economic and business environment; and monitor and execute the Group's strategy carefully to drive sustainable business growth.
-Furthermore, throughout the past two years' epidemic situation, we have taken prudent and decisive steps on cost optimization in line with the revenue model.
-We have further strengthened the Group to become a more resilient organization in dealing with the changing business environment in the post-COVID-19 local and global economy.
+Furthermore, throughout the past three years' epidemic situation, we have taken prudent and decisive steps on cost optimization in line with the revenue model.
+We have further strengthened the Group to become a more resilient organization in dealing with the changing business environment as the local and global economy gradually recovers.

-To conclude, we will continue to focus on our core businesses in providing innovative and integrated IT infrastructure solutions and IT infrastructure management services in both private and public sectors across the Asia-Pacific region in order to enable our customers to extract the maximum value from their IT investment and engagement.
+To conclude, we will continue to focus on our core businesses in providing innovative and integrated IT infrastructure solutions, IT infrastructure management services, and AI products, solutions and services in both private and public sectors in the Asia-Pacific region in order to enable our customers to extract the maximum value from their IT investment and engagement.